hteumeuleu/caniemail/_features/css-function-max.md

     }
 }
 notes_by_num: {
     "1": "Partial.
-Not supported with Non Gmail Accounts."
+Not supported with non Google accounts."
 }
 links: {
     "Can I use: CSS math functions min(), max() and clamp()":"https://caniuse.com/css-math-functions",